carolinectan/focus/README.md

 Welcome to Focus!
 This Ruby on Rails application consumes the Pexels API to allow users to search for images based on a subject matter search query, as well as search for similar images based on an image's title or photographer.

+This image repository was fully tested with RSpec, Capybara, WebMock, VCR, Postman, Postman, and SimpleCov — all tests passing; 100% coverage.

 ## Table of Contents
 - [Technologies](#technologies)
 - [System Dependencies](#system-dependencies)